matn7/CS-Notes/src/main/java/basic_java/README.md

 System.out.println(nineC.equals(nineD)); // true
 ```

-Wrapper classes are final and immutable.
+Wrapper classes are **final and immutable**.

 ## SerialVersionUID

-Mark added to class to during deserialization, reconstruct proper class (unique identifier).
+- Mark added to class to during deserialization, reconstruct proper class (unique identifier).
-Useful when there is some complex class hierarchies parent class, child class.
+- Useful when there is some complex class hierarchies parent class, child class.

 ## this

-Can separate local variables from instance variables.
+- Can separate local variables from instance variables.
-'this' determines instance variables.
+- `this` determines instance variables.
-Use this reference when instance and local variables have the same name.
+- Use this reference when instance and local variables have the same name.

 ## static

-For specified class can be only one static variable.
+- For specified class can be only one static variable.
-Initialization is during class loading.
+- Initialization is during class loading.
 Static method does not work on objects.
 Math.pow(x,a)
-Gets memory only once in class are at time class loading.
+- Gets memory only once in class are at time class loading.
-Refer to common property of all objects, company name for example.
+- Refer to common property of all objects, company name for example.
-Static methods belongs to class rather than object of class.
+- Static methods belongs to class rather than object of class.
-Can be invoked without creating an instance of class.
+- Can be invoked without creating an instance of class.
-'this' and 'super' cannot be used in static context.
+- `this` and `super` cannot be used in static context.

 ## Why java main method is static?
 Because object is not required to call static method if it were non static method, jvm create object first